rustviz/rustviz/README.md

 ├── vis_code.svg
 └── vis_timeline.svg
 ```
 Congratulations!
 You have successfully generated your first visualization!
-As a last step, add the name of your example to `targetExamples` under [view_examples.sh](rustviz_mdbook/view_examples.sh) and run the script to see it in your browser.
+As a last step, add the name of your example to `targetExamples` under [view_examples.sh](rustviz_mdbook/view_examples.sh) and run the script from [rustviz_mdbook](rustviz_mdbook) to see it in your browser.

 ## Appendix